siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-the-evolution-of-ransomware-new-trends-and-defense-strategies.md

-This blog post will explore the evolution of ransomware, discuss the latest trends, and provide effective defense strategies to help organizations protect themselves against this growing threat.
+This article will explore the evolution of ransomware, discuss the latest trends, and provide effective defense strategies to help organizations protect themselves against this growing threat.